Advanced Urgent Care & Occupational Medicine is currently providing drive-up Coronavirus testing!

 Once you are referred for testing by one of our providers, you’ll visit one of our drive-up testing sites.Please have your ID with you.
 The test is a nasal swab that will be preformed while you stay in your vehicle.
 It can take 2-5 business days to receive your test results.
 Once we receive your results from the lab, we will call to schedule you for a same-day online visit with one our providers.

 So you’ve visited one of our drive-up testing sites, and have been tested for Coronavirus (COVID-19)… Now what?

 Your test will be sent to a lab.
+We expect to receive your results within 2-5 business days.
 While you await your results, it is best to live under the assumption that you will test positive for COVID-19.
 This means you should practice self-isolating.
 Doing this while you wait for your results, will greatly reduce any further spreading of the disease if you do in fact test positive.

 A positive test requires that you maintain self-isolation.
 This means, the complete separation of yourself from others.
-If you have tested positive, we highly recommend calling our hotline 303-558-0509, to discuss self treatment for ongoing symptoms during isolation.
-This might include Tylenol for fever, cough suppressants and more.
-We will recommend a follow up visit with one of our providers.
+If you have tested positive, you can schedule regular online virtual visits with our providers to discuss your symptoms, and treatment plans.
+To help us monitor your health, we recommend checking in with us virtually every 1-2 days until you are no longer experiencing symptoms.
+If you have any questions regarding treatment, your test results, or symptoms you can schedule additional online visits or call our follow-up care hotline at 303-558-0511.
 If we suspect the development of pneumonia or other severe symptoms, antibiotics or additional medical treatment might be required.

 - You have had no fever for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers)